mia-platform/documentation/docs/release-notes/platform_10-9-0_releasenotes.md

 This version addressed a few bugs, here is a comprehensive list:

-* The Projections and the SoR are now deleted from the No-Code ERSchema if deleted from their console sections
+* The Projections and the SoR are now deleted from the No-Code ERSchema if deleted from their Console sections
 * The Single View Creator is not attachable to only one Single View
 * Mongo operators are now properly interpolated in aggregations executed by the Single View Creator.
 This fix has been addressed in version 5.6.6 of the Single View Creator.